ginold/instagramCloneReactNative/readme.md

 - Convert to React-Native Firebase
 - Make standalone
 - Update UI when user receives a message (UI is only updated when the message is sent)
+- More form validation and meaningful error messages